-2014/53/EU DIRECTIVE of the European Parliament and of the Council of 16 April 2014
+Directive 2014/53/EU of the European Parliament and of the Council of the 16 April 2014

-6 – The equipment must support access to emergency services as well as the design must include the development for easy use even by people with disabilities.
+- Equipment must support access to emergency services and design must include development for easy use even by disabled people.